 Step 1: Start with a fresh cut

 The key to a perfect filet steak is getting a fresh cut of meat.
 If it is a few days old, it isn’t going to taste as good.
 Try to get the steak from the butcher the day of or the day before it will be cooked.

 If you have to freeze the steak, be sure to thaw it out in the refrigerator over night.

 Remove the steak from the fridge and let it rest for 30 minutes.
 Season the steak generously with salt and pepper.

-Step 1: Preheat the oven and skillet
+Step 1: Preheat oven and skillet

 Step 2: Cook the filet mignon

-Step 3: Move things into the oven
+Step 3: Move the steak into the oven

 - Medium rare, it will take about 6 minutes.